-Nothing's changed under the Enclave's skin for 2015, either.
-It still spins out the same 288 horsepower as before from its standard-issue 3.6-liter V-6, and reins it in with a six-speed automatic, channeled to either the front wheels or all four wheels.
-The transmission lost some of its indecisiveness last year--there's much less hunting through upper gears--and the powertrain never really struggles to tap cruising speed despite a hefty curb weight.
+The big Buick crossover is still powered by the same 288-horsepower 3.6-liter V-6, delivering power to the front wheels or all four corners through a six-speed automatic.
+That transmission lost some of its indecisiveness last year--there's less hunting through the upper gears--and the powertrain never really struggles to tap cruising speed despite the Enclave's hefty curb weight.
 Gas mileage of 24 mpg highway max is on par with other big crossovers.

 There's also a safety industry-first in the Enclave.
 Recently, it added a new front-center airbag, which helps protect front occupants in a side impact.
 Blind-spot monitors and a rear cross traffic alert system are available, as are lane-departure and forward-collision warning systems.